syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

 🚷 No need to repeat for the service
 ==============

-You can handle a service update in the same way, however at this stage there is no known use case for updating the service.
+You can handle a service update in the same way, however at this stage you don't have a use case for updating the service.

 In the future, you may add a new field to the `Website` custom resource that requires a service update and you can use the same technique as above to update it safely.